hkevin01/ccps-webui/docs/spring-ecosystem.md

 ### How Spring Boot Works in Our Project

-In the CLR WebUI project, Spring Boot:
+In the CCPS WebUI project, Spring Boot:

-1. Bootstraps the application through `ClrBackendApplication.java`
+1. Bootstraps the application through `CcpsBackendApplication.java`
 2. Configures the embedded Tomcat server and exposes our REST API
 3. Connects to the database using properties from `application.properties`/`application.yml`
 4. Provides health and monitoring endpoints through Actuator